MrZohaibKhan/Decrypt-PS-GUI/README.md

 # Change log:

+* Version 2.0.2
+    + Update to work with the latest POP version (1.0.329.0)

 * Version 2.0.1
     + Update to work with the latest POP version (1.0.320.0)
     + Remove the tool.
 Not work anymore.